 With more than 20 years of experience, Peruvian composer Antonio Gervasoni (1973) is one of the leading composers of his generation.
-He studied piano with Teresa Quesada and composition with Jose Sosaya at the National University of Music (formerly National Conservatory of Music).
-His concert music is published by Cayambis Music Press and has been performed in Finland, Germany, Spain, Portugal, Chile, USA and Peru.
+He studied piano with Elke Brunke and Teresa Quesada, and composition with Jose Sosaya at the National University of Music (formerly National Conservatory of Music).
+His concert music has been performed in Finland, Germany, Spain, Portugal, Chile, USA and Peru, and is part of the catalog of Cayambis Music Press.
 His works for film include the soundtracks of eight Peruvian full feature films and a Portuguese short film.
 He was awarded First Prize at the Vanguard Premieres Choral Composition Contest 2004 — in the Emerging Composers Category, Special Mention and Distinguished Artist at the 2014 IBLA Grand Prize and Honorable Mention at the "3er Festival Brasil de Cinema Internacional."
 He is also a professor of composition and orchestration at Universidad Peruana de Ciencias Aplicadas - UPC.
 He lives and works in Lima, Peru.
 Read full bio.

 Works in Progress

 RUR stands for Rosumovi Univerzální Roboti (Rossum’s Universal Robots).
 However, the English phrase Rossum’s Universal Robots was used as the subtitle in the Czech original.
 It premiered on 25 January 1921 and introduced the word "robot" to the English language and to science fiction as a whole.